rillonline/StarRunnerAdventures/thoughts-on-the-first-adventure.md

 lack of details a feature rather than a bug as they say.
 If these adventures cannot be located in space or time, they must stand on their own as tales rather than a serious exploration of future history.

+Writing [the note](#note-to-the-reader) was fun.
+So far the novel writing has not been as quirky and that is what Star Runner has going for them.
+I could do the [NanoWriMo](https://www.nanowrimo.org/) thing and just switch over at this point or even mix the two to see what happens.
+On the other hand, I could let Star be Star.

+Going back to Margery Allingham, that is what happened with Albert Campion.
+He was a quirky character described by a first person narrator.
+That narrator never showed up again which actually surprised me as he could have become a recurring minor character but that is not what Allingham did.

+I am reading Bramah now.
+His treatment of Max Corridos is uneven.
+Max can do things a blind person can't do when the plot demands it.
+No explanation is ever given.
+That's something to bear in mind.
+Testing the reader's credulity is dangerous but the suspension of disbelief often goes a long way when reading fiction.

+I keep adding to the [*Note to the Reader*[(#note-to-the-read) to explain away inconsistencies.
+This adventure may end up in Star's voice with some intrusions by Gillian, but I want to keep my options open as the novel continues.